-Beginning at the northwest corner and preceding south -- in the first brick house, a family of immigrant Syrian women who spoke no English; there were no children that I know of and no interactions with other neighbors.
-The house itself was notable because it was surrounded by a row of ancient stubbed catalpas.
+Beginning at the northwest corner and preceding south -- in the first brick house, a family of notably obese immigrant Syrian women who spoke no English; there were no children that I know of and no interactions with other neighbors.
+The house itself was not unusual but it was fronted by a wrought iron fence and a row of ancient stubbed catalpas which we called "umbrella trees."
 Next was the house belonging to Dr. Jerry Yurkovsky, our M.D.
 In retrospect, he was a kind man but a badly-trained, out-of-touch physician.
 He was also an immigrant -- from Poland, I believe.
-My father, who rarely spoke badly of anyone, thought that he was OK but that Mrs. Yurkovsky was "a real pill."
+My father, who rarely spoke badly of anyone, thought that he was a decent sort but that Mrs. Yurkovsky was "a real pill."
+I remember only her iridescent dyed red hair.
 Then came the Lampsons, Hubert and Dorothy.
-He was never seen in daylight but was rumored to own a yacht; she was the neighborhood grouch, known to slice in half any errant "spaldeens" that that might be punched (kids played "punchball" in the street) over her tall privet hedge and into her front yard.
+He was never seen in daylight but was rumored to own a "yacht"; she was the neighborhood grouch, known to slice in half any errant pink "spaldeens" that that might be punched (kids played "punchball" in the street) over her tall privet hedge and into her front yard.
 While I never questioned this neighborhood orthodoxy, I never saw a sliced spaldeen either.
-Then came the large Victorian house belonging until about 1950 to the Heidtmanns and then to another family whose name I can't remember but who had a impaired and troubled daughter who screamed and screamed at maximum volume at all hours.
-Then our immediate neighbors on the south, Mr. and Mrs. Pynn who lived in a small old wood-shingled structure.
-The Pynns (did they have given names?) were extremely old, in their 90s I would guess.
+Then came the large Victorian house belonging until about 1950 to the Heidtmanns and then to another family whose name I can't remember but who had an impaired daughter who screamed and screamed at maximum volume at all hours day and night.
+Next came our immediate neighbors on the south, Mr. and Mrs. Pynn, who lived in a small old wood-shingled structure.The Pynns (did they have given names?) were extremely old, in their 90s I would guess.
 He was a retired Cornish seaman, believe it or not; she cultivated colorful gladioli in her small backyard garden.
 Their upstairs tenants were the Rhodins, Thor and Pearl.
-He was a tall gaunt ancient austere Norwegian whose profession was writing letters to newspapers; she was almost as tall but Jewish.
-They had three children but who were out of the house and too old for me to know them: Thor, jr, Yammie (Hjalmar), and Margeet.
+He was a tall gaunt ancient austere Norwegian whose only known activity was writing letters to local newspapers; she was almost as tall but Jewish and "went to business."
+They had three children but they were out of the house and too old for me to know them: Thor, jr, Yammie (Hjalmar), and Margeret.
+Thor was a physicist at Cornell rumored to have worked on the "bomb."
 I have written about the Rhodins elsewhere.
-Then came our house, a three-story 1912 Victorian in which our family of five occupied the top two floors.
-The first floor tenants s were the Burnets, formerly Bernsteins.
-There were two sons, the older was, I now realize, gay and troubled, and played the sax; the younger son banged on his drums day and night.
+Then came our house, a three-story 1912 Victorian of which our family of five occupied the top two floors.
+The first floor tenants were the Burnets (formerly Bernsteins), Albert and Bessie.
+He was musician who had retreated to accountancy.
+There were two sons, the older, Leonard, was troubled, and I now realize, probably gay; he played the sax; the younger son, Henry, had a cleft palate, later corrected by surgery, I believe, and banged on his drums incessantly.
 To our north were the Carps, who owned a brickyard or building supply business somewhere not in the neighborhood.
 They were a gloomy Dickensian family.
-Both of the daughters were nuns who came visiting once a year in their long black robes; the son, hang-dog Eddie, had the demeanor of a funeral attendant.
-The Carps first act on moving into the house was to erect a tall forbidding chain link fence around the perimeter of their property.
-Proceeding south, the next house was occupied by the Spollens, an immigrant Irish family who seemed to produce a new child every year or so.
-My memory is hazy about the south end of the street, under the grand old elms until they fell victim to the Dutch blight, except that in one of the houses dwelt two bony sisters, perhaps twins, who walked down 9th Street and past 18th Avenue to one of the neighborhood's numerous under-attended Protestant churches.
-They had a garden of hollyhocks.
-Mr. Mennino, who shared his cucumber seeds with my father, also lived in that remote end of the street.
+Both of the daughters were nuns who came visiting once a year in their long black robes; the son, hang-dog Eddie, had the demeanor of a jaded funeral attendant.
+The Carps first act on moving into the house was to erect a tall forbidding chain link fence around the perimeter of their property which annoyed my father no end.
+Proceeding south, the next house was occupied by the Spollens, an immigrant Irish family who seemed to produce a new child every year.
+My memory is hazy about the south end of the street, under grand old elms until they fell victim to the Dutch blight, except that in one of the houses dwelt two tired bony sisters, perhaps twins, who every Sunday, trudged down 9th Street and past 18th Avenue to one of our neighborhood's numerous under-attended Protestant churches.
+They had a splendid garden of hollyhocks.
+Also at that end of the street lived, Mr. Mennino, who shared his personal variety of cucumbers with my father.
 At the very end of the block lived the dog-faced man..

 Even though I lived on the street for my entire childhood and until I left for college, I never entered a single house, nor did any of the neighbors ever enter ours.
-It wasn't that sort of neighborhood.
+It wasn't that kind of neighborhood.
 Or perhaps we weren't that sort of people.

 Comments